warpKaiba/FediFetcher/README.md

 ## Acknowledgments

 The original inspiration of this script, as well as parts of its implementation are taken from [Abhinav Sarkar](https://notes.abhinavsarkar.net/2023/mastodon-context).
-Thank you Abhinav!
+Thank you Abhinav!!